najamelan/pharos/README.md

 {
    let mut conn = Connection{ pharos: Pharos::default() };

    // We will only get close events.
+Note that here we don't need access to any surrounding variables in
+   // the closure, so we can use a function pointer which avoids having to box the closure.
+   //
+   // Filter also has a variant `Closure` which allows you to pass in a `Box<dyn FnMut(&Event) -> bool + Send>`
+   // if you need access to surrounding context to make the decision.
    //
    let filter = Filter::Pointer( |e| e == &NetworkEvent::Closed );